Academic - Director

 Lecturer in Modern Indian Studies

-I joined the Contemporary South Asian Studies Programme in October 2010 to become part of a dedicated team of lecturers who teach and run Oxford’s world class MSc in Contemporary India.
-Our thriving departmental home, the School of Interdisciplinary Area Studies, is a great place to work because of the breadth and depth of teaching and research across multiple disciplines and regions.
+I joined the Contemporary South Asian Studies Programme in October 2010 to become part of a team of lecturers who teach and run Oxford’s MSc in Contemporary India.
+Our thriving departmental home, the School of Interdisciplinary Area Studies, offers a breadth and depth of teaching and research across multiple disciplines and regions.
 Students and researchers alike benefit from the comparative and interdisciplinary discussion and debate that characterises the School’s intellectual culture.

 Academic - Affiliate